romankuchin/ica0002-2023/exam/README.md

 Infrastructure
 --------------

-You will have 3 virtual machines to use: "-3" for internal services, "-1" and "-2" for the main application stack.
+You will have 3 virtual machines to use: use "-1" and "-2" for the main application stack, "-3" for internal services.

 Each application stack machine should have these services set up and running:
  - HAProxy